 You now have the ability to generate performance reports from PDI.
 In the past, you could get text-based reports from the PT1 product, but these were difficult to analyze.
 The performance reports provide graphical views of the performance data and can be customized to report on the metrics that are important to you.

 Note that this reporting feature is part of the latest Navigator for i Enhancements and you need to install the PTFs documented in that blog.

 Let’s assume your manager wants a weekly update on the some key performance metrics for your IBM i partition from your peak timeframe.
 In this contrived scenario, we’ll say that is every Friday – we’ll pretend Friday is the busiest day for your business and there are some critical jobs that run each Friday night.
 Every Monday morning, your manager wants to review CPU utilization, page fault information, and disk performance information from that timeframe (he’s particularly concerned about several disk performance metrics since there have been ongoing concerns about disk performance).
 With the new reporting feature, you can easily create a report definition that contains the desired metrics.
 You can then generate that report every Monday morning by running the report over the Collection Services data from the prior Friday.

 Let’s walk through how you do this.

 Reports are found by expanding Performance → All Tasks → Performance Data Reports.
 The best place to start with with Report Definitions.

 When you select the Reports Definitions task, you will find three predefined report definitions.
-You can use one of these, or you can create your own report definition to get exactly the report you want.
+You can use one of these, or you can create your own report definition to select exactly what charts you want in your report.

 The report definition is separate from the report itself.
 The report definition specifies what perspectives (a perspective is simply a chart or table) you want to include in the report.
-You can then run that report definition over your selected Collection Services collection to create the desired report.
+You can then use that report definition with a Collection Services collection to create the desired report.